You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 That’s not bad!
 Right?

-Yes, it’s great to have your programming course at an institute or get some cool certifications for your resume.
-But you can start with some Youtube videos.
+Yes, it’s great to have your programming course at an institute or get some cool certifications for your resume, but you can still start with some Youtube videos.

 2. Be a remote copywriter

-Copywriting is easily one of the most in-demand jobs online today and one of the most suitable online jobs for introverts.
+Copywriting is easily one of the most in-demand jobs you can do online today and it’s a perfectly suitable online jobs for introverts.

 But can anyone write?
 You say!

-Okay, everyone can type, but not everyone can sit on the sofa for hours and stream out 2000 words or spend the next boring 30 minutes hunting down a missing comma.
+I agree.
+Everyone can type, but not everyone can sit on the sofa for hours and stream out 2000 words, or spend the next boring 30 minutes hunting for a missing comma.

-If you can do that, then you are set to make money with copywriting.
+But if you can, then you are set to make money with copywriting.